Betsie River water or watershed scenery in Michigan

 If the Betsie is high, crowded, warm, or hard to read, compare the Platte River for another northwest Michigan migratory-fish plan, the Pere Marquette for more defined fly-water identity, or the Little Manistee only after checking weir operations.

-Michigan fishing regulations and the Inland Trout and Salmon map control seasons, methods, size limits, and harvest.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Michigan fishing rules and the Inland Trout and Salmon map control seasons, methods, size limits, and harvest.
 Check the current rule for the exact Betsie reach before fishing.

 Thompsonville and upper river context